Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 <br>

 `Race`
- We notice that we have too little data for races other than White(Figure 4).
-Even then if we try to compare the  proportions of each race are earning well (`>$50k`).
-For the whites ~ 26% people are earning `>$50k` while from the available  data ~28% Asian Pac Islanders earn `>$50k`.
+ We notice that we have too little data for races other than white(Figure 4).
+Even then we can compare the proportion of people belonging to different races based on their income (`>$50k` or less).
+For the whites ~ 26% people are earning `>$50k` whereas from the available  data ~28% Asian Pac Islanders earn `>$50k`.

-#### Please Note : I chose not to combine the available data plots (Figure 3 - 6) and proportions (Figure 7 - 11) plots as a combined plot would have masked the categories with very few entries for each feature.
+#### Please Note : I chose not to combine the available data plots (Figure 3 - 6) and proportion plots (Figure 7 - 11) as a combined plot would have masked the categories with very few entries for each feature.